 - Consider whether ongoing industry input could be useful and what form this could take.

-Participation in the AIPPF is at the invitation of the FCA and BoE, and includes firms active in the development of artificial intelligence (and use of machine learning), alongside public authorities and academics.
-The selection process is set out in the Terms of Reference.
+Participation in the Forum is at the invitation of the FCA and BoE, and includes firms active in the development of artificial intelligence (and use of machine learning), alongside public authorities and academics.
+The selection process is set out in the terms of reference.